kev-m/pyCoilGen/docs/source/results.md

 A colour plot of the Z-component of the relative error between the computed field and the input target field.
 ```

-This figure shows the difference between magnetic field vector and the specified target field in the X-Y plane, computed at the mean Z-axis value.
+This figure shows the difference between the magnetic field vector and the specified target field in the X-Y plane, computed at the mean Z-axis value.

 #### Summary of Fields and Errors